GLB-EVIDEN-TCA/virtual-grocer/README.md

 # Virtual Grocer Application

 > This sample is meant to feature a generic deployable OpenAI implementation.
+In its current state, it is a grocery assistant, breaking down dishes into their ingredients and pulling relevant images to present to users.
+It can be repurposed for many different customer experiences.
+For example
+- construction projects: "I'd like to build a 30-ft patio, how would I do that?"
+- homelab setup: "What would I need to setup a self-hosted media server?"
+- travel planning: "I want to go to Cabo this June.
+What all should I pack?"

 # About Virtual Grocer